ministryofjustice/laa-fee-calculator-client/README.md

 4. Update the VERSION_RELEASED in `lib/laa/fee_calculator/version` to the date you intend to publish/release the version.

+5. Update the `CHANGELOG.md` - format/documentation standards specified at top of file.

-5. PR the change, code-review, merge.
+6. PR the change, code-review, merge.

-6. Pull master and run rake task below to publish
+7. Pull master and run rake task below to publish

 ```bash
 $ rake release